What is Miller Heiman Strategic Selling? The Sales Strategy For Enterprise Sales

 Ready to learn how this strategy can help your team close more enterprise deals?
 Here's what you need to know.

-Robert Miller and Stephen Heiman (the founders of Miller Heiman Group) published the book Strategic Selling in 1985, and have used this model to train worldwide sales teams for decades.
+Robert Miller and Stephen Heiman (the founders of Miller Heiman Group) published the book Strategic Selling in 1985, and have used this model to train sales teams for decades.

 According to Miller Heiman, every deal you close must satisfy you and your buyer.
-In other words, the business pain you’re solving has to be the one your prospect has.
+In other words, the business pain you’re solving has to be the one your sales prospect has.

 A great thing about this methodology is that it controls your sales process and clarifies what’s next.
 Hint: It also helps you stay out of your sales comfort zone.